 - WordPress Dashboard > Remove the Mailgun plugin.

 Getting ahead of your transactional email delivery issues is super important for your company’s reputation and internal success.

-Mailgun’s Flex pricing is extremely low-cost, for what you get, so we see no downsides to implementing this solution on your MyListing website.
+Mailgun’s Flex pricing is extremely low-cost, for what you get, so I see no downsides to implementing this solution on your MyListing website.